 A natural challenger of limits, Chad rarely accepted the word “can’t.”
-Though academics was not his focus in high school, he refused to let that hold him back.
+Though academics were not his focus in high school, he refused to let that hold him back.
 With determination and grit, he pursued higher education at Oklahoma State University, where he earned his bachelor’s degree in Management Information Systems.
-The young man no one expected to graduate high school, much less go to college, graduated Summa Cum Laude, with Calculus as his favorite course.
+The young man no one expected to graduate high school, much less go to college, graduated summa cum laude, with calculus as his favorite course.

 Chad built a successful career in the technology industry, working as a software developer and data engineer with both small businesses and large corporations.
-He was a true advocate for the underdog, dedicating time as a mentor to men who had been incarcerated and were seeking new opportunities in technology related careers.
+He was a true advocate for the underdog, dedicating time as a mentor to men who had been incarcerated and were seeking new opportunities in technology-related careers.
 While his perseverance, work ethic, and sharp mind defined his professional success, it was his heart, humor, and resilience that left the most lasting impact on those fortunate enough to know and love him.
+He would want that part of his life remembered over any professional accomplishment.

 We are returning him to the universe, wrapped in all the love and light we can give.
 He would smile at the thought of being star stuff again.
 Our love for him is infinite.